YuleWork/YuleWork.github.io/_pages/about.md

 # 📣 News

+- *2025.03*: &nbsp;🎉🎉 My first work focusing on Mars has been accepted for publication!
+The paper, titled Diurnal Temperature Cycle Models and Their Performance on the Martian Surface Using In-Situ and Satellite Data, will be published in Planetary and Space Science.

 - *2025.03*: &nbsp;💬💬  I will be attending the 22nd Annual Meeting of the Asia Oceania Geosciences Society (AOGS 2025), taking place from July 27 to August 1, 2025.
 During the conference, I will be presenting a talk titled "Diurnal Temperature Cycle Models and Abnormal Variations on the Martian Surface: Insights from In-situ and Satellite Data.

 - *2024.10*: &nbsp;🎉🎉 A new paper is accepted by GPS Solut., A real-time ZTD model in China using ERA5 and GNSS based on empirical orthogonal function method.